 DECISION PROBLEM

-Maximize the “recovery” of floodplain dependent fishes, with focus on Alligator Gar, in the Lower Mississippi River by identifying priority locations for future easements and describing best management practices for new properties and those currently in the GCPO conservation portfolio.
+Access to floodplains by floodplain dependent fishes is limited by anthropogenic modifications of the lower Mississippi River.
+Modifications, in part, were done to prevent flooding of agricultural and private lands.
+Land acquisition by management agencies and other organizations can potentially increase floodplain habitat if river connectivity is restored.
+However, resources to acquire lands are finite and if multiple acquisitions opportunities exist then a framework to identify opportunities that maximize the likelihood of achieving stakeholder objectives are needed.
+For example, restoration of floodplain dependent fishes, with focus on Alligator Gar, in the Lower Mississippi River by identifying priority locations for future easements and describing best management practices for new properties and those currently in the GCPO conservation portfolio.
+Additionally, a framework to evaluate alternative restoration and management actions of existing and future land acquisitions in the context of stakeholder objectives is needed.

+.

 TWO “NESTED” DECISION PROBLEMS

-REGIONAL

-Targeted conservation investments.
+Targeted regional conservation investments.
 Bannot et al. (2003) and others demonstrate the importance of strategic conservation efforts in areas that are most likely to achieve management objectives (Rodrigues et al. 2004; Abellán et al. 2007; Copeland et al. 2013).
 The allocation of resources to randomly selected easements are expected to provide few improvements to target taxa or even result in “ecological traps” that harm sensitive populations of mobile animals (Donovan and Thompson 2001; Bannot et al. 2013).
 This analysis would focus on the size and distribution of floodplain habitats and could help establish important regions and configurations for future easement acquisitions.

-LOCAL

 Sharing the floodplain.
 Numerous floodplains are actively managed for other wildlife and various anthropogenic uses (i.e., agriculture, recreational hunting, flood control).
 Existing refuges, wildlife management areas, and duck clubs are already able to manage floodplain habitats, primarily to benefit waterfowl.
 By balancing the needs of other wildlife (e.g., waterfowl) with the expected responses fishes, managers may be able to obtain additional value from properties currently in the GCPO conservation portfolio.
 This analysis would focus on the timing and duration of floodplain inundation events and could describe management that benefits fishes and other wildlife within anthropogenic constraints.

 METHODS

 We will coordinate with GCPO staff and partners to prototype an adaptive decision framework that incorporates potential future changes into current aquatic management decisions.
 Key to development of this prototype will be identification of a core technical advisory team consisting of planners, managers, and researchers to represent the diversity of stakeholders within the GCPO (Miller et al. 2010; Irwin et al. 2011).
-The core team (i.e., stakeholders) will help to frame the problem, define objectives and measures of performance, and identify a set of competing conservation strategies for evaluation.
+The core team (i.e., stakeholders) will help to additionally frame the problem, define objectives and measures of performance, and identify a set of competing conservation strategies for evaluation.
 We will facilitate meetings of the core team and develop a set of analytical tools (e.g., species distribution models) that estimate the likelihood of success for each potential conservation strategy and evaluate trade-offs among decision alternatives (Gregory and Long 2009).